Quantum metrology with full and fast quantum control: Asymptotic FFQC-valid CE bounds for qubit Liouvillians

 Finally let us consider the case of rank-three noise.
 In this case the matrix $\bar{M}^{(1)}$ is invertible such that $\beta^{(2)}$ in \eqnref{beta2} can be trivially set to zero by choosing ${\bf h}^{(1)}= \bar{M}^{(1)-1} (0,0,1/4)^T$, $h_{00}^{(2)}=0$ and $\bar{H}_0=0$.

-Thus, we have shown that even in the most general situation where the experimentalist has full quantum control any Lindbladian with the exception of the rank-one Pauli noise (not parallel to the generator of the evolution) yields a QFI that is upper bounded by, $\QFI \leq 4t||\alpha^{(2)}(h)||$, i.e., the SS.
+Thus, we have shown that even in the most general situation where the experimentalist has full quantum control any Liouvillian with the exception of the rank-one Pauli noise (not parallel to the generator of the evolution) yields a QFI that is upper bounded by, $\QFI \leq 4t||\alpha^{(2)}(h)||$, i.e., the standard scaling.